 - 16.1.
 All complaints regarding data protection should be made to the Council's Data Protection Officer at dpo@eastlothian.gov.uk. - 16.2 The maximum fine for data protection breaches is £17,000,000 or 4% of turnover (whichever is higher), with a mandatory deadline of 72 hours to report relevant breaches to the UK Information Commissioner.
-Therefore, the Data Breach Team should immediately be informed of any suspected internal breaches of the GDPR / DPA 2018, as laid out in the Council's Data Breach Procedure.

-- 16.3.
-All Council staff, contractors and elected members will co-operate fully with any investigation into an alleged breach of the GDPR / DPA 2018 undertaken by the Council's Data Breach Team or the Information Commissioner. - 16.4.
-The Data Breach Team will apply a fair and consistent approach to the recording and management of all data protection breaches, including notification of breaches to affected individuals where necessary.
+Therefore, the Data Breach Team should immediately be informed of any suspected internal data breaches, as laid out in the Council's Data Breach Procedure. - 16.3.
+All Council staff, contractors and elected members will co-operate fully with any investigation into an alleged breach of the Data Protection Legislation undertaken by the Council's Data Breach Team or the Information Commissioner. - 16.4.
+The Data Breach Team will apply a fair and consistent approach to the recording and management of all data breaches, including notification of breaches to affected individuals where necessary.
 In each case, this will include a risk assessment of the consequences of the breach, conducted in line with the relevant guidance from the Information Commissioner's Office and up to date case law.
-Precedent within the Council will also be taken into account. - 16.5 Depending on the nature of the breach, breaches of the GDPR / DPA 2018 or of this policy may result in disciplinary proceedings for the staff involved.
+Precedent within the Council will also be taken into account.

+16.5 Depending on the nature of the breach, breaches of the Data Protection Legislation or of this policy may result in disciplinary proceedings for the staff involved.